A7iT/Laravel-Initial-Run-GameDev-in-Godot-Engine/README.md

-# Laravel Initial Run – Blade Template Mastering
+# Laravel Initial Run – GameDev in Godot Engine

-A single-page Laravel application demonstrating **Blade template mastering** with a clean, fluid, and responsive UI design.
+A single-page Laravel application demonstrating **Blade template mastering** with a clean, fluid, and responsive UI design themed around **game development with Godot**.

-This project is themed around **game development with Godot** and focuses on frontend structure and best practices inside a Laravel environment, without relying on external CSS or JavaScript frameworks.
+This project focuses on frontend structure and best practices inside a Laravel environment, without relying on external CSS or JavaScript frameworks.

 ---